MicrosoftDocs/mesh-docs/mesh/mesh-app/faq.md

 ### What devices are supported?

-- Microsoft Mesh app (Preview) requires a [HoleLens 2](/hololens/hololens2-options) with Windows 10, version 2004 (build 19041) or greater.
+- Microsoft Mesh app (Preview) requires a [HoloLens 2](/hololens/hololens2-options) with Windows 10, version 2004 (build 19041) or greater.
 For info about updating Windows, see [Update HoloLens](/hololens/hololens-update-hololens).

 ### How do I sign in to collaborate in the Microsoft Mesh app (Preview)?